 Hal E. Hershfield is an assistant professor of marketing at UCLA Anderson School of Management.
-He teaches “Introduction to Marketing” to the FEMBA program.
+He teaches “Introduction to Marketing” in the MBA and FEMBA programs.

 His research focuses on judgment and decision-making and social psychology, with a particular interest in how thinking about time can strongly affect decision-making and emotional experience.